 Nippon Prologis REIT Prices New Investment Units

-SAN FRANCISCO, July 31, 2017 /PRNewswire/ -- Prologis, Inc. (NYSE: PLD), the global leader in industrial real estate, today announced that Japanese real estate investment trust Nippon Prologis REIT, Inc. (NPR) priced investment units at 227,850 Japanese yen per unit, including over-allotment option.
-The offering will comprise a domestic placement of 75,660 units and an international placement of 67,770 units.
+SAN FRANCISCO, Jan.
+27, 2020 /PRNewswire/ -- Prologis, Inc. (NYSE: PLD), the global leader in logistics real estate, today announced that Japanese real estate investment trust Nippon Prologis REIT, Inc. (NPR), priced investment units at 292,824 Japanese yen per unit, including the over-allotment option.
+The offering will comprise a domestic placement of 64,185 units and an international placement of 52,515 units.
 Prologis will retain its 15 percent ownership interest in NPR.

-NPR will use the proceeds from the issuance to repay bridge loans used to acquire three Class-A properties for JPY 55.8 billion ($493.5 million).
-The assets, totaling approximately 2.6 million square feet (239,434 square meters), were made available to NPR through its sponsor support agreement with Prologis.
-The issuance is expected to close August 7, 2017 in Japan.
+NPR intends to use the net proceeds from the issuance, estimated at JPY 33.0 billion ($303.3 million), to acquire three Class-A properties for JPY 59.3 billion ($544.0 million) from Prologis' wholly owned Japan portfolio on February 5, 2020.
+The assets, which together comprise a net rentable area of 249,339 square meters (2.6 million square feet), were offered to NPR through its sponsor support agreement with Prologis.
+The issuance is expected to close in Japan on January 31, 2020.

 NPR is managed by a wholly owned subsidiary of Prologis.